 The island was discovered and named by Christopher Columbus (Italian coloniser, 1451-1492).
 Virgin Gorda translates from Spanish as "Fat Virgin", as island's profile on the horizon looks like a fat woman lying on her side.

-The unusual geologic formation "The Baths" is situated on the southern end of Virgin Gorda and makes the island one of the major tourist destinations of BVI.
-Despite the evidence of largely volcanic origins, enormous granite boulders lie on the beach in piles, forming scenic grottoes open to the sea.
-North of "The Baths" is Virgin Gorda Yacht Harbor.
-The most notable ruin on the island is the old Copper Mine.
+"The Baths" is an unusual geologic formation on the island's southern end and one of the major tourist attractions.
+Enormous granite boulders lie on the beach in piles, forming scenic grottoes open to the sea.
+The most notable ruin is the old Copper Mine.
+North of "The Baths" is Virgin Gorda Yacht Harbor - also serving as dock to where cruise ship passengers are tendered from the anchored at sea liner.

 Virgin Gorda Island cruise terminal

 Cruise ships to Virgin Gorda BVI dock (anchor) at Spanish Town - port town on the southwestern coast).

 Port Virgin Gorda Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Virgin Gorda Island, Spanish Town, BVI.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.